-Links with civil councils – The ecclesiastical parish of Otham with Langley has, in full or in part, four civil parishes within its boundaries (Langley, Otham, Downswood and Bearsted).
+Links with civil councils – The ecclesiastical parish of Otham with Langley has, in full or in part, five civil parishes within its boundaries (Langley, Otham, Downswood, Bearsted and Boughton Monchelsea).
 Relationships with councillors from across the parish are very positive, and the Rector tries occasionally to attend meetings of different councils.

 Links with other Churches – There is currently no other place of worship within pour parish.
 Notwithstanding this fact thhe parish of Otham with Langley plays a full part in the life of Bearsted Area Churches Together (BACT), in respect not only to BACT initiated events and services, but also council and church leaders meetings.

 Links with charitable organisations – The Parish of Otham with Langley supports, financially and prayerfully, a variety of good causes both near and far.
 Locally we support Maidstone Street Pastors, Maidstone Breatheasy, Homeless Care (formerly Maidstone Christian Care) and, through the annual cycle ride, Kent Churches.
 Nationally we support a Christian radio station, the Children’s Society and the Christian Ecology Link.
 Internationally we support a Diocese in Madagascar, a CMS children’s project in Nairobi and a refuge for abused women in Romania.
 Additionally we support Christian Aid Week and Water Aid.